 A Framework Is Needed For Understanding

-Often an epidemiological study is presented as if it proved whatever the researchers propose as an explanation (hypothesis).
-However, a single study needs to be put into a framework of other studies so it can be understood.
+Often an epidemiological study is presented as if it proved whatever the researchers propose as an explanation.
+But the study can only provide a hypothesis.
+A single study needs to be put into a framework of other studies so it can be understood.
 The other studies should include basic related cell biology and other laboratory studies at the tissue, organ and organism levels.
 At the organism levels it can include other epidemiological studies, as well as experimental studies on humans.

 For studies of the health effects of the potassium to sodium ratio of ingested food, the studies would include how potassium and sodium affect the cell, various tissues and organs, and how different potassium sodium ratios affect people.
 A great many such studies have been done for the potassium sodium ratio.
 These studies provide a logical framework into which the many studies fit perfectly.